Miad Faezipour is an Associate Professor in the

 for the EE/CE 5325 Hardware Modeling Using HDL course at

-Faezipour is a member of IEEE, EMBS and IEEE Women in Engineering.
+Faezipour is a senior member of IEEE, EMBS and IEEE Women in Engineering.

 Dr. Abdelshakour Abuzneid